andylytical/brewpi-scripts/README.md

 ----

-# Part 2 - Backup brewlog data and create static HTML for viewing brewlog graph offline (from Dropbox)
+# Part 2 - Backup brewlog data and create static HTML pages for viewing brewlog graphs offline (from Dropbox)
 NOTES:
 1. Assume logged in as user `pi` with default home at `/home/pi` and default brewpi web dir at `/var/www/html`